This post may contain affiliate links indicated with a *. Read the full disclosure here

 I really love the look of beach cargo pants.
 The pockets are perfect for all the rocks, sticks, shells, and bugs that kids find and want to keep.
-(Seriously, every roly-poly bug is Henry’s new best friend!)
+(Seriously, every roly-poly bug is my son’s new best friend!)

 A common misconception about sewing is that it’ll look homemade.
 By reusing the zipper placket, pockets, and cargo pockets you get a pair of pants that look ready-to-wear.
 Let’s learn how to upcycle cargo pants for kids.